brendanconnolly/BlogPosts/PanoramicQuality/Part2-DevOpsIsDifferent-Ownership.md

 It's fun being a hero, but theres no skill in being *Superman* or *Superwoman* ( I was going to say Wonder Woman, but she actually trained and I think everyone recognized that.
 So if you are the teams Wonder Woman then kudos, you have serious skills but I digress).

 When testing goes smoothly the result is nothing.
-Testing isn't required for things to go right, it just might help prevent thing going wrong.
+Testing isn't required for things to go right, it just might help prevent a thing going wrong.

-Testers need to Actions, practices and motivations it can be verbalized puts testing on the level of superstitions and token time sacrifices to the quality gods.
+When actions, practices and motivations are not being verbalized and expressed to the team and stakeholders it puts testing on the level of superstitions and token time sacrifices to the quality gods.

 ### The Intuition trap

 Even when teams value testing, people are usually primarily concerned with the progression or regression of testing efforts.
-Testers comments in standups can easily turn into a user story status change report
+Testers comments in stand-ups can easily turn into a user story status change report

 >*Passed this ticket, working this ticket, no blockers*

-If you aren't taking the opportunity to discussion your actual actions in stand ups then you may fall prey to the intuition trap.
+If you aren't taking the opportunity to discuss your actual actions in stand ups, then you may fall prey to the intuition trap.
 When you talk about your work this way, sometimes you end up actually working this way.

 [Testing is a performance](http://www.satisfice.com/blog/archives/1346), like acting or athletics there might be a script or gameplan to start with but there is a lot going on behind the scenes, being thought up on the fly, adapting to circumstance.
 It's intuition driven.